AT-RIFLES PART 2:

 OTHER AT-RIFLES:

 - 13 mm Mauser m 1918: This was the first antitank-rifle ever, it was first issued to German troops in year 1918 and is commonly known as T-gewehr.
 The weapon is basically a up-scaled single-shot version of bolt-action Mauser model 1898 infantry rifle equipped with bipod and pistol grip.
 Although instead curved lange visier curved tangent rear sight, this antitank-rifle has more common looking tangent rear sight with settings marked only up to 500 meters.
 Early on MG-08/15 bipod was used, but later on it was replaced in production with improved bipod design specifically manufactured for this gun.
 It is chambered for 13.2 mm x 92SR ammunition, which pretty much looks like upscaled standard German rifle round (7.92 mm x 57 IS).
 The total production is estimated having been about 16,500 guns being made total, from which first batch of 300 guns was equipped with shorter thicker rifle barrel.
 Finland bought 100 of these guns with 4,800 cartridges from Great Britain in spring of 1940.
 However, they were never issued and saw no combat with Finnish Army - possibly due to very limited ammunition supply - only 48 rounds per weapon would have hardly been enough for actual combat use and such a small number of old antitank-rifles would not have made starting ammunition production for them a priority either.
-October of 1940 one of these antitank-rifles modified to use Finnish 13.2-mm ammunition (either 13.2 mm x 118B or 13.2 mm x 120B - documentation does not specify), batch of which had been manufactured with French-manufactured armour piercing bullets and was tested by Tank Battalion (Panssaripataljoona) against 14 mm Boys antitank-rifle.
+October of 1940 one of these antitank-rifles modified to use Finnish 13.2-mm ammunition (either 13.2 mm x 118B or 13.2 mm x 120B - documentation does not specify), batch of which had been manufactured with French-manufactured armour piercing bullets and was tested by Tank Battalion (Panssaripataljoona) in comparison to 14 mm Boys antitank-rifle.
 While the test results were otherwise fairly positive for Mauser m 1918, much of the tested ammunition failed to fire.
 It was also noted that that muzzle flash and smoke were visible enough to made the weapon easier for the enemy to spot than 14-mm antitank-rifle M/37.
 When it came to armor-penetration the two antitank-rifle designs had quite similar performance, with Mauser firing Finnish 13.2-mm cartridge having a slight edge.
 In addition mechanism of Mauser was noted as being better sealed (and therefore less vulnerable to dirt), but due to being single-shot only without magazine, it also had a notably slower rate of fire.
 The tests did not apparently lead into further action.
 Also modifying of Mauser M/1918 for British 13.9 mm x 99 B and Polish 7.92 mm x 107 DS ammunition was tested in VKT (State Rifle Factory), but that did not lead to anything further either.
 Mauser M/1918 antitank-rifles remained stored for possible further use until being scrapped in autumn of 1944.

 SOURCES: